marcelpetersen/mobil/wunder_collections/_apps/hellotracks.md

 access_needed:
 - Deliver API Credentials
 getting_started:
-- column_title: Contact your Account manager and sign up for a 30-day free trial account
+- column_title: Contact your account manager and sign up for a 30-day free trial account
   column_description: Click the 'Let's go' or 'Get started' button to reach out and
     sign up for a 30-day free trial account in less then 2 minutes.
 - column_title: Create an account for your team members
-  column_description: 'From the dashboard enter the email address and the role (admin,
+  column_description: From the dashboard enter the email address and the role (admin,
     operator, or worker) for each team member you want to invite to your account.
-    They will receive an invite to get started and to download the mobile app. '
+    They will receive an invite to get started and to download the mobile app.
-- column_title: Finish
+- column_title: Finish and reach out
-  column_description: Your account manager will connect you with us and we will help
+  column_description: Your account manager will connect you with Hellotracks and they
-    you during the deployment and integration phase.
+    will help you during the deployment and integration phase.

 ---